hashicorp/terraform-provider-vsphere/website/docs/index.html.markdown

   without API interaction do not result in a session timeout.
 Can also be specified with the `VSPHERE_VIM_KEEP_ALIVE` environment variable.
 * `api_timeout` - (Optional) Sets the number of minutes to wait for operations to complete.
 The default timeout is 5 minutes.
+Can also be specified with the `VSPHERE_API_TIMEOUT` environment variable.

+~> **NOTE:** Use of the `api_timeout` option to extend the timeout from the default is recommended when creating virtual machines with large disks.

 ### Session Persistence Options